wp-plugins/shantz-wordpress-qotd/readme.txt

 In text box in admin page, as well as in the file, the quotes have to be saved as one on each line.
 Each quote is separate by newline.

 = Where is the file with quotes located =
 For the get from file option, a file "quotes.txt" has to be present in the same directory where shantz-wp-qotd.php is residing.
 A sample quotes.txt has been given with this plugin (with some quotes from southpark, simpsons, matrix and deus ex)

+= I checked the option "exclude pages" but my pages are still displaying quotes = Check your WordPress version.
+This option is effective only for Version 2.1 and above

 = How to upgrade to a new version =
 Simply overwrite the old files with the new ones.